Deploy Java Lambda functions with container images - Amazon Lambda

 Using an alternative base image with the runtime interface client

-If you use a base image for custom runtimes or an alternative base image, you must include the runtime interface client in your image.
+If you use an OS-only base image or an alternative base image, you must include the runtime interface client in your image.
 The runtime interface client extends the Lambda runtime API, which manages the interaction between Lambda and your function code.

 Install the runtime interface client for Java in your Dockerfile, or as a dependency in your project.
 For example, to install the runtime interface client using the Maven package manager, add the following to your pom.xml file: